jlivingstonsg/BlockOut/README.md

 I will try to make it look and work, as the original BlockOut from 1989.

-Play the game here: [CubeOut](https://jlivingstonsg.github.io/BlockOut/)
+Play   jlivingstonsg   game here: [CubeOut](https://jlivingstonsg.github.io/BlockOut/) Play   woshik          game here: [CubeOut](https://woshik.github.io/cube-game/)